 In preparing the EIS, the proponent is encouraged to make use of existing information relevant to the project.
 However, when relying on existing information to meet requirements of the EIS Guidelines, the proponent will either include the information directly in the EIS or clearly direct the reader to where it may obtain the information (i.e., through cross-referencing).
+Internet links to reports should be made available to reviewers at the time of the EIS submission.
 When relying on existing information, the proponent will also comment on how the data have been applied to the project, clearly separate factual lines of evidence from inference, and state any limitations on the inferences or conclusions that can be drawn from the existing information.